asteris-llc/converge/docs/content/getting-started.md

 ```

 Now try running `converge plan --local helloYou.hcl`.
 The same thing happens as
-if you had called the module yourself!
+if you had called the `helloWorld.hcl` module directly!

 But once again, how does this effect our graph?
 You remember before that we had
 a root, a file resource, and a param resource.
 We still have all those things,